Pomalidomide (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some drugs and foods can affect how pomalidomide works.
-Tell your doctor if you also use ketoconazole or rifampin.
+- Some drugs can affect how pomalidomide works.
+Tell your doctor if you also use ciprofloxacin, fluvoxamine, or ketoconazole.

-- Do not smoke cigarettes while you are using this medicine.
+- Do not smoke while you are using this medicine.
+This medicine may not work as well if you smoke.

 Warnings While Using This Medicine: